A factory stereo system could have a very disappointing bass. The solution to this is to install a subwoofer to the factory stereo.

 I know what you’re thinking, just how hard is it to do this?
-Not a lot of us are savvy techies that know how to do this but no worries because we are here to guide you through it step by step.
+Not a lot of us are savvy techies, so we’re here to guide you through it step by step.

 Do I Need a Subwoofer?

-Before you even install it you might be wondering if you need one and what difference it would make itn your life.
+Before you even install a subwoofer, you might be wondering if you need one and what difference it would make.

-You can see for yourself a list of our top-rated recommendations for shallow mount subwoofers, for instance, if you’re considering going this route.
+If you’re looking for specific products, here are our top-rated recommendations for shallow mount subwoofers, if you’re considering going this route.

-One huge advantage is a car subwoofer can go anywhere you go.
+Another huge advantage of a car subwoofer is it can go anywhere you go.
 Install one in your trunk, under your seat, or just place it in the backseat.